Machine Learning approach to modeling of neutral particles transport in plasma: Introduction

-Fusion boundary plasmas are rather collisional, as measured by $\lambda_{e,i} \ll L_{||}$ and $\rho_{e,i} << L_{\perp}$, where $\lambda_{e,i}$ is the electron and ion Coulomb collisional mean-free-path (MFP), $\rho_{e,i}$ is the gyro-radius, and $L_{||}$, $L_{\perp}$ are the parallel and perpendicular scale length.
+fusion boundary plasmas are rather collisional, as measured by $\lambda_{e,i} \ll L_{||}$ and $\rho_{e,i} \ll L_{\perp}$, where $\lambda_{e,i}$ is the electron and ion Coulomb collisional mean-free-path (MFP), $\rho_{e,i}$ is the gyro-radius, and $L_{||}$, $L_{\perp}$ are the parallel and perpendicular scale length.
 Therefore, fluid models for fusion boundary plasmas remain actively used.
-For neutral particles in plasma, fluid models are applicable, when the neutral MFP, $\lambda_N$, is small compared to the characteristic spatial scale lengths, $L_{||}$, $L_{\perp}$, and fluid neutrals models are used in some edge plasma simulation codes \cite{Rognlien1992}.
+For neutral particles in plasma, fluid models are applicable, when the neutral MFP, $\lambda_N$, is small compared to the characteristic spatial scale lengths, $L_{||}$, $L_{\perp}$, and fluid neutrals models are used in some edge plasma simulation codes \cite{Rognlien1992,Blommaert2018}.
 However, the assumption of short neutral MFP often breaks down in the edge of existing magnetic fusion devices, and it probably will not hold, at least not universally, in future devices.

 Kinetic models for neutrals are necessary to accurately capture both long and short MFP neutrals, and in the context of fluid edge plasma modeling, the treatment of neutrals has traditionally been handled with kinetic Monte Carlo (MC) codes \cite{Heifetz1986}.
-However, MC models are subject to statistical noise, which can interfere with the accuracy and convergence of continuum fluid plasma models.
-Several continuum based (non MC) kinetic codes for neutrals in plasma have been developed in recent years \cite{Wersal2015,Bernard2022}.
-On the other hand, MC codes for the neutrals still have some advantages; unlike contunuum-based kinetic codes, MC codes can easily incorporate: (i) multiple species, (ii) complex atomic physics, and (iii) realistic geometry of plasma-facing components (PFC).
-This motivates the search for a neutrals model that would have the strong features of MC but without the statistical noise and poor convergence of MC.
+However, MC neutral models are subject to statistical noise, and coupling such a model with a continuum-based plasma model for integrated plasma-neutral simulation one usually finds that the neutral statistical noise can interfere with the accuracy and convergence of the coupled model \cite{Ghoos2016}.

+Several continuum-based (non MC) kinetic codes for neutrals in plasma have been developed in the recent years \cite{Wersal2015,Bernard2022}.
+However, MC codes for the neutrals still have significant advantages.
+Compared to continuum-based kinetic codes, MC codes apparently can more easily incorporate multiple species, complex atomic physics, and realistic wall geometry; the most detailed neutral transport models presently existing in the boundary plasma community are all MC-based \cite{Stotler1994,Reiter2005}.
+This motivates the search for a neutrals model that would have the flexibility of MC but without the statistical noise and poor convergence.